-Over the course of 2013, there were many contacts of different kinds with WADA.
-There were almost daily consultations about the correct management of Dutch doping cases, which is monitored by WADA.
-In addition, there was close collaboration with WADA on ongoing investigations, particularly in cycling, and that collaboration has become structural.
+Over the course of 2014, there were many, wide-ranging, contacts with WADA.
+There were almost daily consultations about the correct management of Dutch doping infringements, which is monitored by WADA.
+In addition, there was close collaboration with WADA on ongoing investigations, and that collaboration has become structural.

 WADA – ADO Symposium

 The Doping Authority attended the annual WADA - ADO Symposium in Lausanne.
-It was largely dominated by preparations for the World Conference and the revision of the WADA Code on the agenda for that conference.
+This symposium was dominated by the discussions relating to the implementation of the revised World Anti-Doping Code.